Blue straggler: Cluster interactions

 The two most viable explanations put forth for the existence of blue stragglers both involve interactions between cluster members.
 One explanation is that they are current or former binary stars that are in the process of merging or have already done so.
 The merger of two stars would create a single more massive star, potentially with a mass larger than that of stars at the main-sequence turn-off point.
-While a star born with a mass larger than that of stars at the turn-off point would evolve quickly off of the main sequence, the components forming a more massive star (via merger) would thereby delay such a change.
+While a star born with a mass larger than that of stars at the turn-off point would evolve quickly off the main sequence, the components forming a more massive star (via merger) would thereby delay such a change.
 There is evidence in favor of this view, notably that blue stragglers appear to be much more common in dense regions of clusters, especially in the cores of globular clusters.
 Since there are more stars per unit volume, collisions and close encounters are far more likely in clusters than among field stars and calculations of the expected number of collisions are consistent with the observed number of blue stragglers.

-One way to test this hypothesis is to study the pulsations of variable blue stragglers.
+One way to test this hypothesis is to study the Stellar pulsation of variable blue stragglers.
 The asteroseismological properties of merged stars may be measurably different from those of typical pulsating variables of similar mass and luminosity.
 However, the measurement of pulsations is very difficult, given the scarcity of variable blue stragglers, the small photometric amplitudes of their pulsations and the crowded fields in which these stars are often found.
 Some blue stragglers have been observed to rotate quickly, with one example in 47 Tucanae observed to rotate 75 times faster than the Sun, which is consistent with formation by collision.

 The other explanation relies on mass transfer between two stars born in a binary star system.
 The more massive of the two stars in the system will evolve first and as it expands, will overflow its Roche lobe.
-Mass will quickly transfer from the initially more massive companion on to the less massive and like the collision hypothesis, would explain why there would be main-sequence stars more massive than other stars in the cluster which have already evolved off of the main sequence.
+Mass will quickly transfer from the initially more massive companion onto the less massive; like the collision hypothesis, this would explain why there are main-sequence stars more massive than other stars in the cluster which have already evolved off the main sequence.
 Observations of blue stragglers have found that some have significantly less carbon and oxygen in their photospheres than is typical, which is evidence of their outer material having been dredged up from the interior of a companion.

 Overall, there is evidence in favor of both collisions and mass transfer between binary stars.
-In M3, 47 Tucanae and NGC 6752, both mechanisms seem to be operating, with collisional blue stragglers occupying the cluster cores and mass transfer blue stragglers at the outskirts.
+In M3, 47 Tucanae, and NGC 6752, both mechanisms seem to be operating, with collisional blue stragglers occupying the cluster cores and mass transfer blue stragglers at the outskirts.
 The discovery of low-mass white dwarf companions around two blue stragglers in the Kepler field suggests these two blue stragglers gained mass via stable mass transfer.